 Searching for files is done automatically by the file system.
 That is, the system will always look through a list of alternative directories in the proper search list.
-The user can control the scope of the search by adding or removing directory names from the search list.
+The user can control the scope of the search by adding or removing directory names from the search list with the command setsearch.
 The most restrictive case would be to have an "empty" search list.
 Sesame will then look only in the current working directory